 2. Conversation channels

 You can dedicate chat channels to certain topics which makes it far easier and more likely to keep messaging on a topic and resolve problems faster without distraction.
-With channels seperated by topic, there’s far less clutter.
+With channels separated by topic, there’s far less clutter.
 It also makes finding what you’re looking for seamless, as you don’t have to scroll through a lot of irrelevant messages.
-This means less time wasted and less frustrated employees!
+This means less time wasted and fewer frustrated employees!

 The Conversation tab in Microsoft Teams appears in the General channel.
 It also shows up in any other additional channels you create.
 All class members can contribute to this channel.
 In other channels, the @mention button can be used to invite people to the conversation.
 Conversations vary from chats, as everyone in the channel can view them.
 They can view the files that are shared in the conversation, too, by going to the Files tab.

 You’ll have less clutter in your inbox as prompt, quick questions get resolved over Teams chat, rather than a potential long wait for an email reply.

 A nifty feature of Microsoft Teams is that you’re able to send an email to the team channel, with the contents of the email appearing in the threaded conversation for all team members to view.